Corporate Sustainability Due Diligence Directive (CSDDD)

 Germany (BMAS) Launches Sector Dialogue on Food Retail and Food Industry Due Diligence

-Germany has launched a multi-stakeholder sector dialogue for the food industry and retail to facilitate compliance with the Supply Chain Act (LkSG) and the EU CSDDD.
-Companies should engage with these collaborative platforms to standardize due diligence practices, share administrative burdens, and align with emerging regulatory expectations for high-risk agricultural supply chains.
+Germany has launched a multi-stakeholder sector dialogue to facilitate food industry compliance with the Supply Chain Act and EU CSDDD.
+Participation offers a strategic opportunity to standardize due diligence practices and share the administrative burden of managing high-risk agricultural supply chains.

 bmas.deGermanyGermanyEuropean UnionEuropean Union